SciPhi-AI/R2R/README.md

 ## Extra Examples

-[`reducto_pipeline.py`](r2r/examples/servers/reducto_pipeline.py): Launch this script to activate a backend server that integrates a Reducto adapter for enhanced PDF ingestion.
+[`Reducto Pipeline`](r2r/examples/servers/reducto_pipeline.py): Launch this script to activate a backend server that integrates a Reducto adapter for enhanced PDF ingestion.

    ```bash
    # launch the server